 One of the challenges I had in the months leading up to the launch of the website and the kickstarter page was designing an eye catching and unique movie title logo that comments on both the tone and content of the film we want to make.
 Since the movie is essentially about kids, I started with that.

-You probably know that Jason shot the entire thing in the schools where he worked in Camoapa and that the kids who appear in the movie were his students, but you may not know that I had the same job teaching rural elementary school kids in a small town called Santa Lucía, not too far away from Jason.
-I wanted to make sure that the kids I worked with were also a part of this project somehow, if only in a small way, and it occurred to me to make the title logo using my students’ actual writing.
+Jason shot the entire thing in the schools where he worked in Camoapa and the kids who appear in the movie were his students.
+I had the same exact job teaching rural elementary school kids in a different town called Santa Lucía, not too far away from Jason.
+I thought it would be neat to include the kids I worked with somehow, if only in a small way, and it occurred to me to make the title logo using my students’ actual writing.

 What you see below are the names of the sixteen sixth-graders at Rubén Darío Elementary School in the community El Llanito, municipality of Santa Lucía, Nicaragua in 2012.
 I had each kid write their name here and ended up using this sheet pretty much all year long to remember their names (I am HORRIBLE with names apparently) and for taking daily attendance.
 This was a really great group of talented and intelligent kids and I miss working with them.